zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 For `Chat Completions without History`, `FileCollection` is an optional input parameter.
 For `Chat Completions with History`, `FileCollection` can optionally be added to individual user messages using [Chat: Add Message to Request](/appstore/modules/genai/commons/#chat-add-message-to-request).

 In the entire conversation, you can pass up to five documents that are smaller than 4.5 MB each.
-The following file types are accepted: PDF, CSV, DOC, DOCX, XLS, XLSX, HTML, TXT,and MD.
+The following file types are accepted: PDF, CSV, DOC, DOCX, XLS, XLSX, HTML, TXT, and MD.

 {{% alert color="info" %}}
 When adding a document to the `FileCollection`, you can optionally use the `TextContent` parameter to pass the file name.
 Ensure the file name excludes its extension before passing it to the file collection.